aaronbloomfield/ccc/hws/gradebook/index.md

 ### Implementation details

-- Students are all identified by a single string; we'll use UVA userids
+- Students are all identified by a single string; we'll use UVA userids (you can make fake but believable UVA userids for your testing)
-- All entered grades are (unsigned) integers
+- All entered grades are unsigned integers
 - One cannot have a grade higher than the max score; this should be checked via a `require()`
 - While averages can be non-integers, we will return the (truncated) integer value that is 100 times the average.
 So if somebody's average was 86.265%, the returned average would be 8626.
 - The instructor is assumed to be the account that deploys the smart contract; thus, the only task the constructor needs to do is set the `instructor` field to `msg.sender`